maiziezhoulab/AquilaSV/src/How_to_get_bam_and_vcf.md

-An important step before AquilaSV pipeline is getting the bam file of your interested region.
-Here is a hands-on tutorial of extracting selected.bam.

-- Sofware:

-    You should have samtools installed.

-- steps:
+To generate the bam file for the target region:

+#### step1. generate the bed file "selected.bed".
-step1. make a bed file. ( A bed file is a file that contains the chromosome name, start position and end position of your interested region).
-A typical bed file's content could be `chr1 123456 223456`.
-You can name your bed file as `select.bed` for AquilaSV.
+The bed file contains the chromosome name, start position and end position of your target region. eg. `chr1 123456 223456`.

-step2. extract selected.bam given whole genome bam file and bed file.
-A typical command should be like
+#### step2. generate the "selected.bam" by a WGS bam file (or a bam file from one specific chromosome) and the bed file.

-`samtools -b -L select.bed wgs.bam > selected.bam`
+`samtools -b -L selected.bed wgs.bam > selected.bam`

-step3. make index file of your selected.bam file.

 `samtools index selected.bam`

+To generate the original WGS bam file, you can run LongRanger/EMA/BWA.

-Once you see `selected.bam` and `selected.bam.bai` in your working directory, you are all set to run AquilaSV pipeline.
+Once you generate the `selected.bam` in your working directory, you can use use it to run AquilaSV pipeline.